Friends for Life – Our Innovative Memory Care

-We define quality of life for an Alzheimer’s and dementia client as “a continuous stream of meaningful moments.“ While a daily schedule is critical in providing comfort to people living with either early or late phase dementia, we take it a step further by focusing on including activities that your loved one wants to participate in.
-While dementia may rob a person of memories and abilities, it does not damper a person’s spirit and soul.
+We define the quality of life for an Alzheimer’s and dementia client as “a continuous stream of meaningful moments.“ While a daily schedule is critical in providing comfort to people living with either early or late phase dementia, we take it a step further by focusing on including activities that your loved one wants to participate in.
+While dementia may rob a person of memories and abilities, it does not dampen a person’s spirit and soul.
 A person is still able to experience personal connections and daily joy.
 It is with this in mind that we connect with your loved one through participating in preferred daily activities and building joy for each day through a continuous stream of meaningful moments with best friends.

 4. We incorporate the art and science of care.

 To better our care, our caregivers maintain documentation of your loved one’s daily habits and behaviors.
 In measuring sleep, bodily functions, physical abilities, medication, mood, instances of agitation, behavioral outbursts, and bowel irregularities, we can understand the context of behavior and provide medical insight into changes or challenges.
 We lean into the medical, physical, and cognitive needs of our clients and formulate approaches.
 Our caregivers also undergo regular training to recognize client strengths and how to better utilize communication prompts and cues in care.
 We emphasize empathy in our caregivers through ﬁrst-hand exposure to life with dementia symptoms during our monthly Virtual Dementia Tour® events.